 Options and Settings

 You may find you don’t need to do much beyond setting up your snippets, but for the purposes of this TextExpander review, I had a good delve into the other settings.

 You can control whether a sound effect plays when expanding text, something I like and have left on.
 You can also fine tune the timings and delays around inserting snippets – something that can prove handy if you need the program to adapt around your typing style.
 You also have fine control over behaviours around delimiters such as spaces, line breaks and tabs.
 It is worth working through these settings to get things as perfect as possible.

 You can also set up hotkeys to control TextExpander’s own functions, such as creating new snippets.
 Personally I have no need to change snippets frequently enough to warrant this.

 The key thing with any kind of program like this is how well it works.
 The good news is that TextExpander works almost perfectly.
 I can flick quickly between programs inserting my text snippets wherever I like, and all in all, using the software speeds up my daily workflow massively.
 I do seem to have one issue when I try to use a few snippets in quick succession in one of my email programs.
 The final one often fails to expand, causing me to delete it and type the shortcut letters again – something that’s still far quicker than typing the whole string of text.

 While this is an annoyance, I’m reluctant to place the blame entirely at TextExpander’s door.
 The problem only occurs in that specific program, which has various other reliability issues of its own.
 It’s a small issue, but one I should point out.

-There are also video tutorials and an extensive online knowledge base.
+There’s also video tutorials and an extensive online knowledge base.
 Best of all, it’s easy to find a support contact form, with replies promised within 24 hours, seven days per week.